Defenses to Possession of a Controlled Substance Charges – 11350(a) H&S

 The Fourth Amendment to the United States Constitution grants you a constitutional right to be free from unreasonable searches and seizures by the government.
 To protect this right, the United States Supreme Court has issued a long line of decisions requiring the police to comply with certain formalities and procedures when conducting traffic stops and arrests.
 These formalities include possessing sufficient “probable cause” to make an arrest, reading you your Miranda rights before a police interrogation, and searching the vehicle only for evidence of the crime for which you were arrested.
 If the police illegally obtained evidence by failing to follow any one of these constitutional guarantees, your defense attorney can ask the judge to have that evidence excluded and the chances of winning your case will increase significantly.

-Orange County drug possession defense attorneys at Wallin & Klarich
+Call the drug possession defense attorneys at Wallin & Klarich today